Wilkinson (musician): 2019–2021: Portals and Sleepless Music

-In September 2019, Wilkinson and Sub Focus released "Illumiunate" as a first single for their album Portals, released on 9 October 2020.
+In September 2019, Wilkinson and Sub Focus released "Illuminate" as a first single for their album Portals, released on 9 October 2020.
 Their second single, "Just Hold On", came out in April 2020.
 In July 2020, it was announced that Wilkinson is scheduled to perform at the 2021 SW4 (South West Four Weekender) festival.
-Later single to follow were "Air I Breathe", "Turn the Lights Off" and "Freedom" featuring Empara Mi.
-The album was released on 9 October 2020.
+Later singles to follow were "Air I Breathe", "Turn the Lights Off" and "Freedom" featuring Empara Mi.

-On 18 February 2021, Wilkinson announced the launch of his new record label, Sleepless Music.
+On 18 February 2021, Wilkinson announced the launch of his new record label, Sleepless Music (a copy of a pre-existing label, Sleepless Records of Liverpool).
 The label would go on to release future Wilkinson music and include releases from the likes of S.P.Y, Fred V, Krakota and many more.

 2022–present: Cognition

 After releasing the singles "Frontline", "If You Want It", "Keep Dancing" (featuring Amber Van Day) and "Used to This" (featuring Issey Cross, No. 14 on the UK Dance Singles Chart) in 2021, Wilkinson announced his fourth studio album Cognition, released in February 2022.

 In 2022, the singles "Close Your Eyes" (featuring Iiola) and "Here for You" (with Becky Hill) were released.

-The Artwork for Cognition was a collaborative effort with Folkestone-based collage artist Charlie Elms, aka 10 Years Time.
+The artwork for Cognition was a collaborative effort with Folkestone-based collage artist Charlie Elms, also known as 10 Years Time.

+Personal life

+Wilkinson married long-term partner Shannon Saunders in August 2024.